alexispuckett3/Lab4/Home.md

 Build the above unity gain inverting op amp with the 10k&Omega; potentiometer on the bread board.
 Connect to the two DCPS.
 While changing the resistance of the potentiometer, measure the Vo and the Vi at the labeled points in the circuit using the DMM.
 Swing the potentiometer from low to high resistance while recording the Vo and Vi values.
 We show our measured values and a plot of the measured value in our results.

-Circuit Two: Moderate Gain Inverting Op Amp
+_Circuit Two_: Moderate Gain Inverting Op Amp

 Next, we constructed a moderate gain inverting op amp using different resistance values (8.2 k&Omega; and 330 k&Omega;) and connected it to two DCPS.